earthlab/firedpy/README.md

 ## How to update the docker container

-- step 0.1. install docker (go to the docker website for OS-specific instructions.)
+- step 0.1. install docker (go to the docker site for OS-specific instructions.)
 - step 0.2. get a dockerhub account
 - step 1. login to docker hub via the command-line
    - `docker login` or `sudo docker login`